ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_android.md

 ![Image 2: Citrix Workspace application is downloading](files/downloading.png "Image 2: Citrix Workspace application is downloading")

 ## Step 2 - Logging into the FastDesk Portal
-Once the "Citrix Workspace" application is installed, proceed to open it (Refer to **_image 3_ below**).
+Once the `"Citrix Workspace"` application is installed, proceed to open it (Refer to **_image 3_ below**).

 ![Image 3: Citrix Workspace application is installed](files/appstore.png "Image 3: Citrix Workspace application is installed")

-After launching Citrix Workspace for the first time, you will receive four notifications from your phone asking to "Allow Workspace to access photos, media and other files on your device?"
-Please select "Allow" for the set-up to continue(Refer to **_image 4 below_**).
+After launching Citrix Workspace for the first time, you will receive four notifications from your phone asking to `"Allow Workspace to access photos, media and other files on your device?"` Please select `"Allow"` for the set-up to continue(Refer to **_image 4 below_**).

 ![Image 4: Citrix Workspace asking for read permissions.](files/permisions1.png "Image 4: Citrix Workspace asking for read permissions.")

 Once finished, you will be prompted to enter a company email address or store URL.
-Simply type the following URL `“https://www.fastdesk.co.uk” and click Continue`.
+Simply type the following URL `“https://www.fastdesk.co.uk”` and click Continue.
 Do make sure you enter the full URL including the `"https://www."`.
-Please leave the "Add account type as Web Interface" unselected (Refer to **_image 5 below_** included).
+Please leave the `"Add account type as Web Interface"` unselected (Refer to **_image 5 below_** included).

 ![Image 5: Entering FastDesk Store URL](files/Enterservercreds.png "Image 5: Entering FastDesk Store URL")